 Our pastor said that often times our lack of caring for the poor and disadvantaged breaks down into four issues:

 - We are ignorant about God’s heart (I cannot find the complete list, but can see many reference to there being about 2000 Bible versed about caring for the poor and disadvantaged)

 - We feel incapacitated by the need (This is the one that gets me, which is why this experience was great for me!)

 - We are indecisive about next steps

 I loved that Roger, gave me a practical next step, that helped me move out, into making a small difference.
 One plus one makes two and he said we can all do something.
 Maybe you would like to invest in a few meals for the hungry.
-You can visit http://www.tendermercies.com/ to get a sample and invest in being a solution.
+You can visit Tender Mercies to get a sample and invest, becoming a part of the a solution.
 100% of your donation goes to those in need and that is a tasty percentage!

 Tonight will be a family night I will remember for a long time.
 I am glad that God is both wrecking my heart over what breaks His AND He is pointing to doable things, that make a huge difference.
 I would be interested to know if any of you decide to give it a try.
 Tender Mercies offers a free sample.
 If 100 people do this, and each person donates on an average $20, then my spending a few hours, struggling through writing this post (I am still new to WordPress AND blogging) will be SO worth it, because we will have fed 16,000 hungry!
 And THAT is some good math.